HatulaPro/trpc-outputify/README.md

     ```

 - ### @outputify-ignore
   You can add an `@outputify-ignore` before your `query`/`mutation` functions calls.
-This lets the parser to know that want the procedure to remain unchanged.
+This lets the parser know you want the procedure to remain unchanged.

   ```typescript
   t.router({